captainhookphp/captainhook/README.md

 CaptainHook is an easy to use and very flexible git hook library for php developers.
 Configure your git hook actions with a simple json file.
-You can configure cli commands, execute *CaptainHooks* own validators, or write your own PHP class that gets triggered by a git event.
+You can configure cli commands, use CaptainHooks build in validators, or write your own PHP class that gets triggered by a git event.

 [![Latest Stable Version](https://poser.pugx.org/sebastianfeldmann/captainhook/v/stable.svg?v=1)](https://packagist.org/packages/sebastianfeldmann/captainhook)